CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    :ref:`Use functools.partial to pass keywords to the callback
    <asyncio-pass-keywords>`.

-.. method:: BaseEventLoop.remove_writer(fd)
+.. method:: AbstractEventLoop.remove_writer(fd)

    Stop watching the file descriptor for write availability.

-The :ref:`watch a file descriptor for read events <asyncio-watch-read-event>` example uses the low-level :meth:`BaseEventLoop.add_reader` method to register the file descriptor of a socket.
+The :ref:`watch a file descriptor for read events <asyncio-watch-read-event>` example uses the low-level :meth:`AbstractEventLoop.add_reader` method to register the file descriptor of a socket.

 Low-level socket operations
 ---------------------------

-.. method:: BaseEventLoop.sock_recv(sock, nbytes)
+.. coroutinemethod:: AbstractEventLoop.sock_recv(sock, nbytes)

    Receive data from the socket.
+Modeled after blocking :meth:`socket.socket.recv` method.

    The return value is a bytes object representing the data received.
 The maximum amount of data to be received at once is specified by *nbytes*.